grzegorzj/w2l/projectPrompts/27-LAYOUT-ENGINE.md

 # Prompt 4

 It works!
 It's time to introduce positioning multiple items as a child.
-We need to have a default strategy for what to do if an element has multiple children.
+We need to have a default strategy for what to do if an element has children to position.

 This, in turn, introduces a hard concept: a parent is positioning children, which is closely tied to sizing.
-My idea for this is the following: parent only tells the children what is the _strategy_ of positioning it takes.
+My idea for this is the following: parent tells the children what is the _strategy_ of positioning it takes, and children do the work of positioning themselves.

 There are two different types of strategies (and we should write a compact, general guide on this).

-- reactive strategies: parent needs recalculation after the children are rendered.
+- reactive strategies: parent needs recalculation after the children are positioned and sized.
 For instance, we make the parent match the size of children.
 - proactive strategies: children need recalculation when parent renders them

 An element never can be both.